Test properties of some Cohen-Macaulay modules and criteria for local rings via finite vanishing of Ext or Tor: Introduction

 \begin{conjecture} Let $M$ be an $R$-module. \begin{enumerate}[\rm (1)] \item (Auslander-Reiten Conjecture \cite{AR75}) If $ \Ext^n_R(M, M \oplus R) = 0 $ for all $ n \ge 1 $, then $M$ is free. \item (Generalized Auslander-Reiten Conjecture \cite{Wei10}) If $ \Ext^n_R(M, M \oplus R) = 0 $ for all $ n \gg 1 $, then $M$ has finite projective dimension. \end{enumerate} \end{conjecture}

 In \Cref{ARC}, it is immediate to observe that the statement (2) is stronger than (1).
 It should be mentioned that the Generalized Auslander-Reiten Conjecture (GARC) (hence also the Auslander-Reiten Conjecture, in short ARC) is known to hold true for various classes of rings and modules.
 For instance, GARC holds for modules of finite CI-dimension (\cite[Cor.~4.4]{AY98} and \cite[Thm.~4.2]{AB00}), modules with finite Auslander-bound (\cite[Thm ~2.11, Def.~2.1]{Wei11}), rings with $\fm^3=0$ (\cite[Thm.~4.1]{HSV04}), all rings mentioned in \cite[Thm.~4.1 and Cor.~6.3]{AINS}, fiber-product rings (\cite[Thm.~4.5]{NS17}), Burch rings (\cite[Thms.~5.10 and 6.7]{Ta23}), Ulrich modules (\cite[Prop.~2.5.(3)]{DG23}) and Burch modules (\cite[Prop.~3.16]{DK22}).
 An instance where ARC is known to hold true but GARC is still open are CM normal rings (\cite[Cor.~1.3]{KOT21}).
-From a result of Huneke-\c{S}ega-Vraciu \cite[Thm.~4.2]{HSV04}, one can derive that ARC holds for every MCM (maximal Cohen-Macaulay) module of minimal multiplicity over a CM local ring.
+One of the main results of \cite{HSV04} is the validity of ARC for modules of minimal multiplicity over an Artinian local ring (\cite[Thm.~4.2]{HSV04}).
+From this, one can also derive that ARC holds for every MCM (maximal Cohen-Macaulay) module of minimal multiplicity over a CM local ring.
 Theorems~\ref{thm:ARC-finite-pd} and \ref{thm:ARC-free-criteria}, respectively, ensure that both GARC and ARC hold for modules of minimal multiplicity over an arbitrary Noetherian local ring.